 Ozone is sponsoring 7 river barriers that will intercept trash before it reaches the ocean.
 Alongside removing waste, the project will also focus on creating awareness and implementing sustainable waste management practices within the community.

-The impact has been immediate – we were so pleased to receive these images of the barriers in action and to hear that nearly 9,000kg of rubbish had been collected in the first 4 months of the year.
+The impact has been immediate – these images show the barriers in action which together have collected nearly 11,000kg of inorganic rubbish in the first 5 months of the year.